whscienceteacher/whscienceteacher.github.io/physicsformatted.md

 [Pendulum](/pendulum/) - **Lab/Phenomenon** - Change the mass and string length of a pendulum and watch it swing.
 Height and velocity shown on screen.
 Students can measure the period by hand with a built in stopwatch.
 Data can be exported as csv.
 Also available [with damping](/pendulumdamped/) and in a [simpler version](/pendulumsimple/) without velocity and data export.

 [Roller Coaster Motion](/rollercoastermotion/) - **Lab/Phenomenon** - Change the angle of the slope and initial of a roller coaster.
 Record and download position, velocities, and acceleration.
+Data is also shown as graphs on screen.
+Also available as a [vertical roller coaster](/verticalrollercoaster/) that goes up at a constant speed and then falls.

 [Stick Figure](/stickfigure) - **Diagram Maker** - I use a lot of dynamic stick figures to illustrate a motion I am describing in writing. semi detailed stick figures with two-segment arms and legs can really help demonstrate what is happening.
 This app helps making them easier.